erwindev/college-app-tracker-ui/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --host 0.0.0.0 --port=4200` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `--env=prod` flag for a production build.

 ## Running unit tests